xackery/eqemupatcher/README.md

 ![alt tag](http://i.imgur.com/FSVgkzh.png)
 ---

-## Downloading
-Latest pre-compiled binaries are found here: https://github.com/xackery/eqemupatcher/releases

 *Note:* There are two parts to this program. eqemupatcher.exe and filelistbuilder.exe.

-*Also Note:* While precompiled binaries are available, it is REQUIRED as a server administrator to compile eqemupatcher.exe yourself to configure it properly.
+*Also Note:* It is REQUIRED as a server administrator to compile eqemupatcher.exe yourself to configure it properly.
 * eqemupatcher.exe is the client side patcher.
 Read Client Setup for more information on how to use it.
 * filelistbuilder.exe is the server side patch prepper.
 Read Server Setup for more information on how to use it.